jasonhhao/Machine-Learning-Projects/README.md

 # Machine Learning projects
 This repository contains a few Machine Learning projects.
-They came from online-course-project and self-project.
+They came from course projects and self-projects.

 Still updating...